 Reykjavik, the Golden Circle, Great Geysir geothermal area, Gullfoss, Eyjafjallajökull volcano, Seljalandsfoss, northern lights cruise, Blue Lagoon

-On this guided tour, you'll walk for about 2 hours daily across moderately uneven terrain, including wet, slippery gravel, and paved paths with some u…
+On this guided tour, you'll walk for at least 2 hours daily across moderately uneven terrain, including wet, slippery gravel, and paved paths with som…

 Board your overnight flight to Reykjavik today.